docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 ###Used by

+This view lists:

+* the assembly using the part as a sub-component (component or substitute)
-This view lists the products and deliverables using the part as a sub-component (root part, node or leaf).
+* the products and deliverables using the part as a sub-component (root part, node or leaf)

 {% image /assets/images/documentation/dev/en/image69.png "Used by view"%}